twiddlingbits/twr-wasm/docs/index.md

 - in C/C++, use the "blocking loop" pattern and integrate with Javascript's asynchronous event loop

 ## Why?
-[Wasm Runtime Limitations](more/wasm-problem.md) section explains why a library like twr-wasm is needed to use WebAssembly.
+The [Wasm Runtime Limitations](more/wasm-problem.md) section explains why a library like twr-wasm is needed to use WebAssembly.

 ## Hello World